SunnysideAaron/wetesa-0/README.md

 An example CRUD api.
 Uses Go as the language and PostgreSQL as a datastore.
 Has a minimum of dependencies.

+TODO rewrite this
+Only 1 dependency. pgx and only becuase standard library does not include a sql driver. see decision record tsdr-o05 ssql driver

+Not a framework!
+Like a frame work but not. like LAMP but not

+Probably wouldn't use myself as is.

+Ways to use.

 Fork me, please!
 I know I will! :-)

 ## Requirements